-- · Certify 100% of production and supply chain to RSPO (or equivalent) standard; - Halt deforestation and peat land development using verifiable HCS (or equivalent) methodology; - Respect community and worker rights in accordance with internationally accepted principles on land tenure, labor, and human rights; - Trace palm oil to its source, providing supply chain visibility to mill, plantation, and eventually FFB. - Apply commitments globally across all operations, third-party suppliers, trading and investment partners; - Develop clear transition plans with interim milestones and specific end dates; and - Provide regular, public updates in addition to RSPO's Annual Communication of Progress.
+- · Certify 100% of production and supply chain to RSPO (or equivalent) standard; - No Deforestation or peat land development.
+Halt deforestation and peat land development using verifiable HCS (or equivalent) methodology; - No Exploitation.
+Respect community and worker rights in accordance with internationally accepted principles on land tenure, labor, and human rights; - Trace palm oil to its source, providing supply chain visibility to mill, plantation, and eventually FFB. - Apply commitments globally across all operations, third-party suppliers, trading and investment partners; - · Develop clear transition plans with interim milestones and specific end dates; and - Provide regular, public updates in addition to RSPO's Annual Communication of Progress.